luster-io/impulse-docs/overview.md

   Impulse takes a different approach.
 Instead of a duration, Impulse instead takes an initial velocity, and simulates the animation based on that.
-This small change produces a difference experiences.
+This small change produces a different experience.
 Instead of static animations that feel awkward and stiff, Impulse animations feel smooth and fluid.

   Animations flow smoothly from user interactions.
-When a user swipes an element, moves at the velocity of their swipe.
+When a user swipes an element, it moves at the velocity of their swipe.

 How is this different from famo.us?
 -----------------------------------